🔥Branching

 How to design with branching in mind

 Players want to know that their action (or inaction) matters.
 Without consequences players will disengage.
-Branching is a way to communicate consequences.
-Both multiple Master Events Lists (MELs) or Pattern of Life (PoL) stax can be used for this (as well as impersonation).
+"Branching" is a way to communicate consequences.

 Multiple Master Events Lists